gabsthedeveloper/blog-rest-api/README.md

-# Blog REST API
+# Go REST API
 ## Overview
-In this project, I used the Go programming language to create a REST API.
-The REST API is used to send HTTP requests to a demo database that stores blog posts' data.
+For this project, I used the Go programming language to create a REST API for a demo database that stores blog posts.